helidon-io/helidon/docs/se/config/hierarchical-features.md

 2. Check that the list contains the expected child nodes with keys `data.providers.0` and `data.providers.1`.
 <!--@mdc :: -->

-rooted at the current configuration node.
+The `traverse()` method returns a stream of the nodes in the subtree that is rooted at the current configuration node.
 Depending on the structure of the loaded configuration the stream contains a mix of object, list or leaf value nodes.